lopezhansel/OctoDex/README.md

 * Github's Oauth2

 ## TODO List
-- [ ] save user data into database
+- [ ] Implement a better way of updating user data
 - [ ] Let user know if profile is an octodex user or not
 - [ ] Fix Api to request more info from github
 - [ ] shareable link
 - [ ] comment more code
 - [ ] First Login Doesn't work
+- [X] save user data into database
 - [X] Show 'Done' icon in inline directive
 - [X] add a variable for $dirty
 - [x] Revamp inline directive.
 Fix edit I'mode in directive.
 Edit mode toggle button.